Apress/pro-angular-2ed/errata.md

 The URL at the top of the page should be http://localhost:3500/products/1.
 The original text omits the port number.

 (Thanks to Paul Lay for reporting this problem).

+***
+In **Chapter 28**

+The durations for animation transitions throughout this chapter contain spaces between the number and the unit, which prevents the browser from running the application.
+To resolve this problem, either use the source code from this repository or remove the spaces from the animation transition statements.
+For example, here is Listing 28-6 from page 728:

+    import { trigger, style, state, transition, animate } from "@angular/core";
+    export const HighlightTrigger = trigger("rowHighlight", [
+        state("selected", style({
+            backgroundColor: "lightgreen",
+            fontSize: "20px"
+        })),
+        state("notselected", style({
+            backgroundColor: "lightsalmon",
+            fontSize: "12px"
+        })),
+        transition("selected => notselected", animate("200 ms")),
+        transition("notselected => selected", animate("400 ms"))
+    ]);

+The two `transition` statements have spaces in the argument to the `animate` function: `200<space>ms` and `400<space>ms`.
+To correct this problem, remove the spaces, like this:

+    ...
+    transition("selected => notselected", animate("200ms")),
+    transition("notselected => selected", animate("400ms"))
+    ...

+(Thanks to Paul Lay for being the first to report this problem).